Putin and Erdogan start talks to defuse Syria crisis | DW | 05.03.2020

 Both sides have said they want to return to a previous agreement, with both sides pulling back behind lines agreed in 2018.

-A key demand from Russia was that Turkey sift out radical Islamist militants from the Idlib region who had been fighting against Damascus.
+A key demand from Russia was that Turkey sift out "illegal armed groups" from the Idlib region who had been fighting against Damascus.

 Emily Sherwin, DW's correspondent in Moscow, said the Kremlin appeared keen to reach an agreement, but that junior level negotiations in the run-up to the leaders' meeting had not been promising.